Crowndev/bitcore-payment-protocol/README.md

 bitcore-payment-protocol-crown
 ==============================

 This package is under development.
-Please don't download.
+It may be unstable, or not work as expected.

 Contributing
 ============